BKWLD/vue-in-viewport-directive/README.md

 # Vue In Viewport Directive [![Build Status](https://travis-ci.org/BKWLD/vue-in-viewport-mixin.svg?branch=2.x)](https://travis-ci.org/BKWLD/vue-in-viewport-mixin)

-Vue 2 directive that sets CSS classes on it's host element based on the elements current posiiton in the viewport.
+Vue 2 directive that sets CSS classes on its host element based on the elements current position in the viewport.
 These classes are:

 - `in-viewport` - Some part of the element is within the viewport
 - `fully-viewport` - The element is fully in viewport or is taller than the viewport and currently fills it